Mikens44/TSwR-2dof_manipulator/README.md

 - ADRC with adaptive b_hat
 - ADRC + FLC

 Simulation is performed using PyBullet.
+The programs are based on templates provided by dr Piotr Kicki of the Poznan University of Technology.